Recent suggestions that young people should make do without a living room are dangerous – we’re already facing an epidemic of loneliness and anxiety

 Mental health is already increasingly fragile among young people thanks to crippling social media anxiety, among other things, so having a real-world space to relax and gather your thoughts is even more important than ever before.
 It seems impossible to feel completely tranquil when you’re caged in one room, while strangers watch their laptops behind closed doors around you.
 Having a living space encourages people to spend time together, and can have a massive impact when it comes to loneliness, particularly among people who might be new to a city.
 Loneliness is a national epidemic, which the appointment of a loneliness minister and the increase in dating-style apps for friendship are testament to.

-It’s all well and good initiating useless Help to Buy schemes and suggesting young people get £10,000 when they turn 25 (even thought that’s still not enough for a deposit on a house), but given that ‘generation rent’ is a phrase now cemented in our vocabulary, these offers clearly aren’t working.
+It’s all well and good initiating useless Help to Buy schemes and suggesting young people get £10,000 when they turn 25 (even though that’s still not enough for a deposit on a house), but given that ‘generation rent’ is a phrase now cemented in our vocabulary, these offers clearly aren’t working.
 We have an entire generation facing a looming mental health crisis because there’s no stability or comfort in their housing situations.
 There needs to be more feasible way to enable young people to enjoy their homes, whether they own them or not.
 From grant opportunities to making contracts more secure for renters, we need helpful solutions – not to be told, yet again, that we should simply expect less.